wttai004/git_workshop/3_remote_repository.md

 # Branches and remote repositores

 Remotes repositories (e.g., GitHub) have their own branches.
-Locally you track them via remote-tracking refs like origin/main.
+Locally you track them via remote-tracking refs like `origin/main`.
 A local branch typically has an upstream it tracks (e.g., dev ↔ origin/dev).
 Fundamentally, when you pull for remote branches, you are simply merging the remote branch with your local branch.

 git pull is shorthand for:
 	1.	git fetch (update your remote-tracking branches), then
 	2.	integrate those fetched commits into your current branch — by default via merge, or via rebase if configured/asked.

-Under the hood, `git pull` is therefore equivalent to `git fetch` and then `git merge origin/main main`.
+Under the hood, if you are using  `git pull` to merge the remote `main` branch to the local one, it is equivalent to `git fetch` and then `git merge origin/main`.

 For best practice, always fetch/merge and pull before making local changes.
 Otherwise, merge conflicts would happen and need to be solved manually.